 The Vulkanus is a neat device in that it’s something you could call zero-force device.
 Sharpening overall doesn’t require strength, just skill and time.
 The whole idea of the sharpener is that the cross-shaped gate holds two pieces both sides of the blade and gives the right angle when you pull the blade from the gate.
 Back and forth motion is not be done in this device.
 You can see the flakes from the blades on its base.
 Indeed, the sharpening does eat into your blade, but you don’t need to do this often.
 Only dull blades with rounded edges really need to be sharpened in order to create a new blade, the rest are to be honed.

-The way you sharpen with the Vulkanus is that you hold the blade towards the ground as imaged, then pull it from the gate.
+The way you sharpen with the Vulkanus is that you hold the blade towards the ground as pictured, then pull it from the gate.
 The blade’s own weight and motion will push the crossed sharpeners down the necessary amount.
 While I’ve seen some reports saying that you hold your hands too close to the knife while doing this, you don’t.
 The best place where to hold the sharpener is from one if its “horns.”
 Holding it from the base seemed awkward, but I can see it being bolted to the tabletop or using something to squeeze it in place, eliminating the need for holding it in place altogether.

-Honing is done by holding the blade towards the sky, but as much as in the image.
+Honing is done by holding the blade towards the sky, but not as much as in the picture necessarily.
 A more levelled position is enough.
 This changes the which part of the sharpener is in contact with the blade.
 Both sharpening and honing is quick, and I’ve noticed that you’ve honed enough when certain crunching resistance disappears.
 After that, just clean the blades with a cloth to remove all the excess metal waste and get using your newly sharpened knife.